usamanoman/getting-started-with-botsify/README.md

 GETTING STARTED
 =======

-Creating Facebook Application.
+Creating facebook application
 ---------------

 In order to make your chatbot with botsify you need to first create a Facebook application.
-You can create one for free here.
+You can create one for [FREE HERE](https://www.developers.facebook.com "Facebook Developers").
 One you have your application you need a Facebook page as well or it could be your existing business page.

-Creating your first bot with botsify:
+Creating your first bot with botsify
 ---------------

 Once you have created the application in Facebook you need to create an account with Botsify and login.
 In the left hand menu you should see **Create Bot**, go ahead and click it.
 It is a simple form to take information about your Facebook application and page which you just created.
 You need to know following fields before filling out this form.